 Paying rent and signing a lease

 If you’re joining an existing shared accommodation arrangement, you may not be asked to sign a lease agreement.
+If you are living in a student house it could be slightly different which is why you might want to click here for more guidance.
 This means you won’t have any legal liability if the rent doesn’t reach the landlord.
 You do, however, have a strong moral responsibility to make sure your portion of the rent is paid on time, every time.
 If you are setting up a shared accommodation arrangement with friends from scratch, make sure everyone co-signs the lease so that you are all equally liable for the rent.
 If you sign the lease on behalf of the others, and they do a runner, you’ll be left carrying the legal liability by yourself.
 Set up a household bank account that automatically pays the rent to the landlord, then make sure each housemate sets up an automatic payment going into this account for their share of the rent.
 These payments should be made the day before the rent is due.

 Good questions to ask when viewing a room in an existing shared house or apartment.